uNiversaI/KVIrc/doc/FAQ.md

       that have settings different than your general defaults or the server default.

-  Keep in mind that IRC has a MAJOR problem with character encoding and in fact the formal definition of the protocol requires it to be only 7bit safe.
+  Keep in mind that IRC has a **major** problem with character encoding and in fact the formal definition of the protocol requires it to be only 7bit safe.
 This means that on some servers you may see your national characters eaten by the IRC network and there